Vrtgs/thirtyfour/README.md

 It supports the full W3C WebDriver spec.
 Tested with Chrome and Firefox although any W3C-compatible WebDriver should work.

+## UPDATE ANNOUNCEMENT - v0.30.0

+A number of methods in the `thirtyfour` API have been renamed to more closely align with `fantoccini`, as part of the move towards greater compatibility.
+The existing method names remain but have been deprecated.

+There are no plans to remove the old methods in the short term, however you should aim to migrate code away from the deprecated methods as soon as is practical.

 ## UPDATE ANNOUNCEMENT - v0.29.0

 The `thirtyfour` crate has switched to `fantoccini` as the `WebDriver` client backend